marissamelo91/Yellow-Notes/README.md

 ## Description
 Yellow-Notes is a simple note-taking application that allows users to create, edit, and delete notes.
-The application is built using Node and JSON package.
+The application is built using Express.Js.

 ## User Story
 AS A small business owner